 Written in a class journal the instructor reads, “As a child growing up in New York, I was molested and sexually abused repeatedly by my stepbrother who is 10 years older than me.”

 The type of abuse described by the student was sexual abuse, and the stepbrother was identified as the person who caused the abuse.
 The abuse occurred while the student was a child.
 Based on the information disclosed, you have reason to believe abuse occurred.
 You should report the incident to CPS and the university designee.
 Also consider providing counseling information as a resource for the individual.

 An oral report shall be made as immediately as is practicable, within 48 hours of the event that caused the employee to believe that a child has been subjected to abuse or neglect.
 An oral report should be made to the local police department or the local department of social services in the area where the abuse took place, as well as the university designee and any other individual (such as a unit head) required by the institution.

 If you are a professional employee of the institution who developed a suspicion of abuse or neglect in the course of your professional duties, you should also provide a written report to the local department of social services and the university designee within 48 hours of the event that caused the employee to believe that a child has been subjected to abuse or neglect.
 Provide the report to the local state's attorney if the incident involved abuse.

 Where can I find contact information for the authorities to whom I should report?

-Access the CPS reporting hotline numbers, or reach out to the TUPD at 410-704-2134 (non-emergencies) or 410-704-4444 (emergencies).
+You should report abuse to the local CPS office, or reach out to the TUPD at 410-704-2134 (non-emergencies) or 410-704-4444 (emergencies).
 If you should ever have difficulty finding information about where to report, you may always call 911 to make a report.